nrfconnect/sdk-nrf/samples/wifi/radio_test/radio_test_subcommands.rst

        | 3 - HE (SU) mode
        | 4 - HE (ERSU) mode
        | 5 - HE (TB) mode
+     - 0
+     - Configuration
      - Throughput mode to be used for transmitting the packet.
    * - tx_pkt_sgi
      - | 0 - Disable
        | 1 - Enable
+     - 0
+     - Configuration
      - Enable/Disable Short guard interval (GI) while transmitting the packet.
    * - tx_pkt_preamble
      - | 0 - Short Preamble
        | 1 - Long Preamble
        | 2 - Mixed Preamble
+     - 0
+     - Configuration
      - Type of preamble to be used for each packet.
 Short/Long Preamble are applicable only when tx_pkt_tput_mode is set to Legacy and Mixed Preamble is applicable only when tx_pkt_tput_mode is set to HT/VHT.
    * - tx_pkt_mcs
      - | -1 - Not being used
        | <val> - MCS index to be used
+     - -1
+     - Configuration
      - MCS index at which TX packet will be transmitted.
 Mutually exclusive with tx_pkt_rate.
    * - tx_pkt_rate
      - | -1 - Not being used
        | <val> - Legacy rate to be used (1, 2, 5.5, 11, 6, 9, 12, 18, 24, 36, 48, 54)
+     - -1
+     - Configuration
      - Legacy rate at which packets will be transmitted.
 Mutually exclusive with tx_pkt_mcs.
    * - tx_pkt_gap
      - <val> - (Min: 200, Max: 200000, Default: 200)
+     - 200
+     - Configuration
      - Interval between TX packets in microseconds.
    * - tx_pkt_num
      - | -1 - Transmit infinite packets
        | <val> - Number of packets to transmit
+     - -1
+     - Configuration
      - Number of packets to transmit before stopping.
-Applicable only when tx_mode is set to Regular Tx.
    * - tx_pkt_len
      - <val> - Desired packet length (Default: 1400)
+     - 1400
+     - Configuration
      - Packet data length to be used for the TX stream.
    * - tx_power
      - <val> - Transmit power in dBm.
+     - 0
+     - Configuration
      - Transmit power for frame transmission.
    * - ru_tone
      - <val> – Desired resource unit (RU) size (26, 52, 106 or 242).
+     - 26
+     - Configuration
      - Configure the resource unit (RU) size.
    * - ru_index
      - | <val> – Valid values: